Step-by-Step rpact Tutorial

 The decision depends on the final factor we need to decide in a sequential design: the \(\alpha\)-spending function.
 We can choose an \(\alpha\)-spending function as we design our experiment, and compare different choices of a spending function.
 We will start by examining the sample size we need to collect if we choose an O’Brien-Fleming \(\alpha\)-spending function.

-On the “Endpoint” tab we specify means.
+On the “Endpoint” tab of the Shiny app, we specify means.
 Then we move to the “Trial Design” tab.
-It is easy in rpact to plot power across a range of effect sizes, by selecting multiple values from the drop-down menu (i.e., 5).
+It is easy to plot power across a range of effect sizes in rpact, by selecting multiple values from the drop-down menu (i.e., 5).
 We set 0.3 and 0.7 as the lower and upper value, and keep the standard deviation at 1, so that we get the sample sizes for the range of Cohen’s d 0.3 to 0.7.

 Sometimes you might have a clearly defined effect size to test against – such as a theoretically predicted effect size, or a smallest practically relevant effect size.
 Other times, you might primarily know the sample size you can achieve to collect, and you want to perform a sensitivity analysis, where you examine which effect size you can detect with a desired power, given a certain sample size.
 Plotting power across a range of effect sizes is typically useful.
 Even if you know which effect size you expect, you might want to look at what would be the consequences of the true effect size being slightly different than expected.